 Perhaps, my only complaint here is that the mechanism comes in almost stock form: besides the black oscillating weight that seems to feature the usual PVD finish, the caliber looks precisely as any other SW 200 you would find in a lot less expensive timepiece.

 Priced at $2000 USD, the time measuring device is also equipped with a sapphire crystal.
 Alas, its transparent numbered case-back is made of hardened mineral glass.

-Still, the new Nixon Ceramic 42-20 is rated for depths of down to 200 meters, which actually makes it one of the nicest-looking affordable diving watches that I have seen this year.
+Still, the new Nixon Ceramic 42-20 is rated for depths of down to 200 meters, which actually makes it one of the nicest-looking affordable diving “tools” that I have seen this year.

-While the traditional diving scale on the bezel doesn’t look very legible, the dial with its large rectangular hour markers, huge and bold Arabic numerals, as well as relatively wide hour and minute hands (all of them are covered with Superluminova that looks very contrast white at broad daylight and glows quite brightly in darkness) provides very good readability in almost every lighting scenario.
+While the traditional diving scale on the bezel doesn’t look legible enough, the dial with its large rectangular hour markers, huge and bold Arabic numerals, as well as relatively wide hour and minute hands (all of them are covered with Superluminova that looks very contrast white at broad daylight and glows brightly in darkness) provides good readability in almost every lighting scenario.

 Price: $2000 (MSRP)

 Movement: Automatic, caliber Sellita SW200, 26 jewels, 28,800 vph, Swiss Made